 The Tools: 3 hit, 7 power, 6+ run, 6 glove

 Profile: Ricky Johnson is important.
 Ricky Johnson is symbolic.
-Ricky Johnson represents all the crazy awesome spectacular athletes that teams sign out of high school and pray to Christ Davis that he can learn how to play baseball.
+Ricky Johnson represents all the crazy awesome spectacular athletes that teams sign out of high school and pray that he can learn how to play baseball.
 At this point, Ricky is looking like another disappointment.
 The volatility in Ricky’s game is extreme.
 Ricky Johnson makes Lewis Brinson look like a surefire bet to advance past Double-A. But god damn it Ricky Johnson looks fantastic in a baseball uniform.
 He’s got all the tools and absolutely no clue how to use them.
 Some team will convince themselves that THEY are the organization that can turn Ricky Johnson into a baseball behemoth.
 Spoiler alert: they can’t.
 Poor Ricky.
 Chances are he’ll end up accepting the football scholarship at his local ridiculously-good-at-every-sport private school.

 28. 2B Gretchen Hasselhoff